paulinaSzymanska/EmployeeRanking/README.md

 ./gradlew run
 ```

-4. When prompted, enter the full path to the directory containing the Excel files (e.g., C:\Users\Example\EmployeeRanking\reporter-dane).
+4. When prompted, enter the full path to the directory containing the Excel files

-5. Enter the Excel file name when prompted
+ (e.g., C:\Users\Example\EmployeeRanking\reporter-dane).

+---

 ## 📘 Usage Scenarios
 The program performs the following:
 - Prompts the user to enter the path to the directory containing timesheet files.
 - Reads all .xls and .xlsx Excel files recursively from that folder and its subfolders.
 - Displays human-readable rankings based on aggregated working hours:

 ### a) 👷‍♂️ Employee Ranking